PMonsalve/Using_Light_in_CG_OpenGL/README.md

 The project uses the OpenGL.

 Controls:
-WASD - Move camera position
+WASD - Move camera position;
-Mouse - Move camera view angle
+Mouse - Move camera view angle;
-Z - Spawns car on the left
+Z - Spawns car on the left;
-X - Spawns car on the right
+X - Spawns car on the right.